download dots

 • Switch views: Toggle between List, Mind Map, Board, and other views to visualize your notes in new ways.

-• Rebuild your graph: Use Taskade's internal links to reconnect notes and recreate the connections from your Obsidian graph.
+• Rebuild your graph: Use Taskade's project hierarchy to reconnect notes and recreate the connections from your Obsidian graph.

 • Enhance with AI: Ask Taskade AI to summarize long notes, extract action items, or generate new content based on your imported knowledge.